-Thirty-Four Years Ago Today, Jess Walton Made Her Young & Restless Debut as Jill — and Neither Genoa City, Nor We, Were Ever the Same Again
+Thirty-Five Years Ago Today, Jess Walton Made Her Young & Restless Debut as Jill — and Neither Genoa City, Nor We, Were Ever the Same Again

 The Emmy winner’s conniving character has always left us feeling delightfully off-balance.

 When 1987 began, Jess Walton was riding high, playing a former prostitute named Kelly Harper on CBS’ political sudser Capitol.
 She’d been there for three years, and life couldn’t have been better.
 Then in March of 1987, the show was axed — ack! — and Walton was out of a job.

 And for that, all we can say is: Thank God!

 The Young and the Restless, it turned out, was looking for someone new to play Jill Foster Abbott, the pivotal role Brenda Dickson had originated 14 years earlier, before passing it to Bond Gideon and Deborah Adair (later Kate, Days of Our Lives).
 The show hired the newly available Walton, who stepped into the role on June 22, 1987.